facade/flare-client-js/docs/3-adding-custom-context.md

 }
 ```

-You can also return a Promise from this function.
-The report will be sent as soon as you resolve it:
+You can also return a promise from this function:

 ```JS
 import flareClient from 'flare-client';